christianabbet/SRA/README.md

 ###  Step 2: Create your Dataset (target)

-To perform domain alignment we need to create a target set.
-To do so either use your own dataset or generate one using the following script.
+To perform domain alignment, we need to create a target set.
+To do so, either use your own dataset or generate one using the following script.
 The `data_query` should indicate the query to the target whole slides images (*.mrxs, *.svs, ...).
-The script extracts from each whole slide `n_subset` tiles picked at random from the foreground and save them under `export` path.
+The script extracts from each whole slide `n_subset` tiles picked at random from the foreground and saves them under `export` path.

 ```bash